CHAFAH/K8S-Installation-and-setup/README.md

      ClusterIP
      NodePort
      LoadBalancer
 All service types perform LB.
-Service does DNS resolution (call the service and it will route traffic to the pods)
+The service does DNS resolution (call the service and it will route traffic to the pods)

 # Where Deployment Takes Place in K8s: